CptSamVimes/example-instancescan-checks/README.md

 ### Scheduled Job with RunAs set as Locked Out user
 Detecting no longer active user with flag Locked Out set to true that is set as a RunAs for Scheduled Job

+### Reports published to 'Public'
+A report can be published to 'public' and if all ACLs of the source tables are correctly configured no data will be exposed.
+Never the less it's best practice to keep the first barrier of security and publish reports to groups, roles or users.

 ## Category: User Experience

+### KB Article valid_to date not empty
+The quality of the knowledge management process is key for the end-user experience.
+For this, it is mandatory that published kb articles have a valid_to date and will be reviewed on a regular base.
+The same applies to knowledge blocks.

+### KB Article valid_to date reasonable
+The valid_to date of a kb article should neither be in the past nor too far in the future (> 1 year).
+The same applies to knowledge blocks.

 # Additional resources